robert-graf/TotalVibeSegmentator/README.md

 ## Installation Guide

 ### System Requirements
-- Nvidia-GPU with 4 GB of RAM or more.
-- A newer Mac with M2/M3 could work, but we could not test this.
 - Python 3.10 or higher.
 - Tested on Ubuntu and Windows.
+- One of the following:
+  - Nvidia-GPU with 4 GB of RAM or more.
+  - A mps device (like a newer Mac with M2/M3 , but we could not test this.) (--ddevice mps)
+  - A strong CPU (--ddevice cpu)

 ### Installation Guide